dongchanlim/Capstone_Coca_Cola/README.md

 - Addressed missing values and outliers to ensure reliable model training.

 ### Survival Analysis
-- Conducted Kaplan-Meier survival estimates to predict equipment time-to-failure.
+- Conducted Kaplan-Meier survival estimates to predict the duration of equipment time-to-failure.
-- Analyzed unplanned downtime data to identify trends and probabilities of machine breakdowns.
+- Filtered and concentrated on unplanned downtime data to identify trends and probabilities of machine breakdowns.

 ### Regression Modeling
-- Built supervised regression models to predict downtime durations, achieving an RMSE of 0.72 days.
+- Built supervised regression models to predict downtime durations, achieving an RMSE of 82.27.
-- Implemented hyperparameter tuning to optimize predictive performance.
+- Implemented hyperparameter tuning to optimize the predictive performance metrics.

 ### Feature Engineering and Evaluation
-- Created rolling averages and lag features to enhance prediction accuracy.
+- Created the new variables such as rolling averages and lag features to increase prediction accuracy.
-- Evaluated model performance using error metrics and survival analysis outputs.
+- Evaluated model performance using error metrics and validated survival analysis outputs.

 ---